Three-Dimensional Almost Contact Metric Manifolds Revisited via the Newman-Penrose Formalism: Characterizations of three-dimensional ACM structures via the Newman--Penrose formalism

 \begin{screen} \begin{prop} Let $(M, \varphi, \xi, \eta, g)$ be a three-dimensional almost contact metric manifold.
 The almost contact metric structure is a contact metric structure if and only if $\kappa=0$ and $\omega=1$ hold.
 Furthermore, on a contact metric manifold, we have $\Theta=0$. \end{prop} \end{screen} The last statement follows from the imaginary part of \eqref{eq:1st bianchi 1}.

-From the above proposition, we obtain the following physical interpretation of a contact metric structure: the Reeb vector field $\xi$ generates a geodesic congruence with twist equal to one and expansion free.
+From the above proposition, we obtain the following physical interpretation of a contact metric structure: the characteristic vector field $\xi$ generates a geodesic congruence with twist equal to one and expansion-free.
 It should be noted that in this case no condition is imposed on the complex shear $\sigma$.

-Trans-Sasakian structures provide many examples and have been studied extensively.
+Trans-Sasakian structures provide many examples and have been studied extensively \cite{Marrero,De2003,De2008,Al-Solamy,Ganguly}.
 An ACM structure is said to be trans-Sasakian of type $(\alpha,\beta_s)$ if

-In much of the literature, the symbols $\beta$ are used in place of $\beta_s$, but since $\beta$ is also used for a spin coefficient, we shall use $\beta_s$ to avoid confusion, where the subscript $s$ denotes "Sasakian".
+In much of the literature, the symbol $\beta$ is used in place of $\beta_s$, but since $\beta$ is also used for a spin coefficient, we shall use $\beta_s$ to avoid confusion, where the subscript $s$ denotes ``Sasakian''.
+A trans-Sasakian structure with $\beta_s=0$ is called an $\alpha$-Sasakian structure.
+A trans-Sasakian structure with $\alpha=0$ is called a $\beta_s$-Kenmotsu structure.